 Just because you sell security services or products, you are not trusted, or an advisor, you are a vendor.
 At most you are a consultant, and it’s not until your client has reached the Business as Usual phase in their security programme life-cycle can you begin to be a trusted advisor.

 If you have taken your client all the way from your discussion over business goals to Business Continuity Management, then you are in the ball-park.
 If you have been instrumental in helping your client engender a security culture with senior management buy-in, you are close.
-Finally, if your client turns to you for guidance related to every aspect of their continued growth and evolution, then, and ONLY then, can you add Trusted Advisor to your repertoire.
+Finally, if your client turns to you for guidance related to every aspect of their continued growth and evolution, then, and ONLY then, can you add Trusted Advisor to your resume/CV.

 On the other hand, not every organisation is even READY for this level of interaction with security.
 Most see it as a necessary evil, with limited to no ROI, so trying to dazzle them with a concept such as this is a wasted effort.
 As in all things, you will have respect when you’ve earned it, and you will only have earned it when you have put the client’s needs at least on the level of your bottom-line.